Welcome

 The KMT2C Foundation x Citizen Health Natural History Study Campaign has is fully digital.
 Participation is done through an online portal, and data can be securely organized and shared.
 Diagnosed individuals and their caregivers are welcome to create an account via: https://www.citizen.health/partners/kmt2c-foundation.

 Our families are engaged in research and are collectively working towards the goal of treatment options that will lead to Quality of Life treatments for our diagnosed loved ones.
 If you are looking to talk to one of our families before joining, we welcome you to do so!
 Just reach out to info@kmt2c.org.
-As a support group, our families "get out what they put in", so conversation is centric around our diagnosed loved ones and relevant topics.
+As a support group, our families "get out what they put in", so conversation is centric around patient experiences and research.
 As we are virtual and it takes time to build trust, the Foundation maintains a "no screenshot" policy.
 If this policy is broken, you will be removed from the virtual community and potentially be prohibited from joining the KMT2C Foundation in any other activity.

-If your goal is to understand publications on KMT2C and not looking for comradery at this time, we will leave the proverbial door open.
-We invite you to contact us should you change your mind.
+If your goal is not inclusive of participating in research, we will leave the proverbial door open.
+We invite you to contact our campaign partners directly should you change your mind or have inquiries about the repository process.
 As for data sources, we strongly suggest publications from Dr. Siddhartha Banka.
 Dr. Banka has pioneered research on the KMT2C chromosome as well as numerous rare diseases, and continues to do so currently.
+Without participation in the research campaigns, we have no internal resources to provide the inquiring patient / patient advocate.

 The KMT2C Foundation collaborates with researchers and repositories but does not provide medical advice.
 Shared experiences are for informational purposes only and are not a substitute for professional medical care.
 Always consult your healthcare provider regarding medical decisions.